vsanthanam/JBird/.github/CONTRIBUTING.md

 ## Code Style

-- Use SwiftFormat for formatting Swift code (config in `.swiftformat`).
+- Use SwiftFormat for formatting Swift code.
+You can run SwiftFormat with `$ ./swiftformat`
 - Maintain C11 compliance for the parser core.
-- Use `StrictConcurrency=complete` for all Swift code.
+You can run the clang-format with `$ ./clang-format`

 ## Legal Requirements